airbnb/visx/packages/visx-xychart/README.md

 share context across multiple `XYChart`s to implement functionality such as linked tooltips, shared themes, or shared data.

-- TODO - Custom chart background using theme and chart dimensions
+- 🔜 Custom chart background using theme and chart dimensions
-- TODO - Linked tooltips
+- 🔜 Linked tooltips
-- TODO - Programmatically control tooltips
+- 🔜 Programmatically control tooltips

 </details>

 <details>
   <summary>DataContext</summary>

 This context provides chart canvas dimensions (`width`, `height`, and `margin`), x/y/color scales, and a data registry.
 The data registry includes data from all child `*Series`, and x/y/color scales